noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 }

-// any lambda can be called as a partial fn val f: String => String = {
+// any lambda can be called as a partial fn
+// ^ but will NOT Have the API unless defined as PartialFunct[Int, Out] val f: String => String = {
   case "pong" => "ping"
   case _ => "nope" // required or you get a MatchError